mtShaikh/flask-rest-paginate/README.md

 # Flask Rest Paginate

-A Pagination Extension for Flask RESTful and Flask RESTplus.
+A Pagination Extension for Flask RESTful.

 ## Installation